harshu0026/foundation-sites/docs/pages/index.md

           </div>
           <div class="cell medium-8">
             <h5>How to Use Foundation's Building Blocks</h5>
             <p>The Foundation team has cut your development time in half again with Foundation Building Blocks.
-In this tutorial we'll show you how to find the right building block and the way to install it that works best for you.</p>
+In this tutorial, we'll show you how to find the right building block and the way to install it that works best for you.</p>
             <span class="accordion-content-item-cta">Learn More</span>
           </div>
         </div>